sejungkwak/trading-paradise/README.md

   - The Home page includes the header, hero section, feature section and footer.
   - The hero section contains a screenshot of ACNH characters' greetings with text overlay to allow the user to understand the purpose of the site at a glance.
     > As a First Time Visitor, I want to know what this site is about immediately, so that I can quickly decide whether I want to explore it more.
-  - The feature section includes three key marketing points of <cite>Trading Paradise</cite>.
+  - The feature section includes three key marketing points of _Trading Paradise_.

 - About page
-  - The About page provides information about <cite>Trading Paradise</cite>: Who we are, How we started, and What else we do.
+  - The About page provides information about _Trading Paradise_: Who we are, How we started, and What else we do.
   - Two buttons are positioned in optimal locations to catch the user's attention as the content flows.
 A button that links to the Items page appears after the 'How we started' section and another button that links to the Contact page appears after the 'What else we do' section.

 - Items page